Cognitive Science Graduate Fellowships for Interdisciplinary Research Projects

 - Faculty members should sponsor, at most, two proposals in a given year.

 - Because we hope that these fellowships will seed long-term projects, preference will be given to second- and third-year students over students in their fourth year or beyond.
-THESE FELLOWSHIPS ARE NOT FOR DISSERTATION SUPPORT, BUT FOR INTERDISCIPLINARY RESEARCH.

 - The expectation is that Advanced Fellows will be excused from normal TA duties.